-Selected Fellows for the spring Fellowship will be notified in early December, and assigned a Faculty Advisor to supervise and support their work throughout the Fellowship.
+The next round of IMLS Fellowships is expected to run from the Fall semester of 2022 through the Spring semester of 2023.
+Selected Fellows will be notified of their Fellowship award in the spring of 2022, and will be assigned a Faculty Advisor to supervise and support their work throughout the Fellowship.
 Fellows will also be matched with a Local Mentor in their region with experience in audiovisual preservation to provide additional guidance and training.

-- inventory and assess the material identified by the Host Station for preservation
+- inventories and assesses the material identified by the Host Station for preservation

-- digitize the materials at the digitization station
+- digitizes the materials at the digitization station

-- create detailed catalog records for the digitized material
+- creates detailed catalog records for the digitized material

-- research the significance of the collection and create a special collection to highlight the materials within the AAPB
+- researches the significance of the collection and creates a special collection to highlight the materials within the AAPB

-- write a blog post about the collection for the station and the AAPB
+- writes a blog post about the collection for the station and the AAPB

 Fellows will keep in touch with each other throughout their Fellowships virtually through online collaboration tools.
 Fellows will also attend three educational webinars over the course of the Fellowship.